Vocabulary Related to Numbers in English

 • Two heads are better than one: this expression means that working together with someone else will yield better results than working alone.

-• Put two and two together: this means to figure something out or draw a conclusion from the information given.
+• Put two and two together: this means figuring something out or drawing a conclusion from the information given.

 • Back to square one: this phrase means having to start all over again.